Maner, Bihar

 Maner, also known as Maner Sharif, is a historic town and a block in Patna district of Bihar, India.
 Situated approximately 24 km west of Patna on NH-922, it is renowned for its Mughal-era dargahs and as an important Sufi pilgrimage center.

 Etymology

 The ancient name of Maner was Maniyar Mathan, meaning "musical city" in local tradition.
 The suffix "Sharif" (meaning noble) was added due to its association with Sufi saints.

 History

+Excavation near Maner in 2012-13 found evidence of habitation as far back as the Chalcolithic period, including a soakage pit, a drain connected to the pit, and various pottery samples such as jars, bowls, and basins.
+A later period is attributable to the Northern Black Polished Ware culture (c.
+700-200 BCE), based on the presence of a few tiny shards of the namesake pottery itself.
+Various other pottery samples from this period were also found, as well as an iron spearhead and some thirty metal discs apparently made out of an alloy of copper and lead.
+Evidence of habitation during the Shunga, Kushan, Gupta, and post-Gupta periods was also found.

 A now-lost copper plate grant found at Maner, dated to 11 May 1124, indicates that Maner was the seat of a paṭṭalā (district) at that time.
 The grant records that the Gāhaḍavāla king Govindachandra donated two villages called Guṇāve and Paḍalī, both in the paṭṭalā of Maṇiari (i.e. Maner), to a brāhmaṇa named Gaṇeśvaraśarman.
 The villages of Guṇāve and Paḍalī were presumably located somewhere near Maner, but their exact locations are unknown.

 Later, Maner gained prominence during the medieval period as a center of Sufism: